wrightet/full_stack_bad_reads/README.md

  ` this.props.login({ first_name:'Demo', last_name:'Demo', email: 'demo', password: '123456' })
         .then(() => this.props.history.push('/') );`

- * Another feature that I am proud of is the review form.
+ * A feature that I am proud of is the review form.
 It is a partial and took a lot of work because the information it needs is different on create and edit.
 The end result was dryier code that works as intended.